-Welcome to the newly expanded and redesigned Ballistics By The Inch, or 'BBTI' as people have taken to calling it.
+Welcome to Ballistics By The Inch, or 'BBTI' as people have taken to calling it.

-Since we first launched BBTI three years ago, it has become a primary reference tool for firearms enthusiasts of all stripes and from around the globe.
+Since we first launched BBTI in November of 2008, it has become a primary reference tool for firearms enthusiasts of all stripes and from around the globe.
 Our initial research data covered the relationship between barrel length and velocity for some 13 common handgun calibers/cartridges.
-In response to the phenomenal popularity of the site, we’ve continued to do testing, and have expanded the data to include an additional 8 handgun calibers/cartridges as well as the .223 rifle cartridge.
-We’ve also conducted a major study of the 'cylinder gap effect' on a revolver, involving more than 6,000 rounds fired.
-As always, all of our data is freely available, though we have now started to accept donations to offset the increased costs (see button lower left)and would greatly appreciate your tangible support to help us continue the project.
+In response to the phenomenal popularity of the site, we’ve continued to do testing, and have expanded the data to include an additional 8 handgun calibers/cartridges (and a repeat of the .380 Auto tests with additional ammunition) as well as the .223 rifle cartridge.
+We’ve also conducted a major study of the 'cylinder gap effect' on a revolver, involving more than 6,000 rounds fired, as well as a comparison of the performance differences between polygonal and traditionally rifled barrels.
+As always, all of our data is freely available, though we happily accept donations (see button below left)and would greatly appreciate your tangible support to help us continue the project.

-Our site redesign is meant to make use and navigation simpler.
-Up above you’ll find links to three main pages:
+Up above you’ll find links to four main pages: